 - Boma purchased to enable disabled people to access the walks around the reservoir.

 *The material contained on this plot has been reproduced from an Ordnance Survey map with permission of the controller of H.M.S.O.
 Crown Copyright Reserved.
 Licence No. WV299022.

-The Abberton Rights of Way Project was a joint project between Essex and Suffolk Water and Anglia Ruskin University.
+The Abberton Rights of Way Project was a joint project between en-form, Essex and Suffolk Water and Anglia Ruskin University.